andriescoetsee/pyspark_advanced_analytics/README.md

 ## Advanced Analytics on PySpark

 ```
-This is wip - wathc this space....
+This is wip - watch this space....
 ```